probmods/webppl/docs/packages.rst

 Then the function ``myAdd`` will be available in WebPPL as ``myPackage.myAdd``.

-If your Javascript isn’t in an ``index.js`` file in the root of the package, you should indicate the entry point to your package by adding a ``main`` entry to ``package.json``.
+If your JavaScript isn’t in an ``index.js`` file in the root of the package, you should indicate the entry point to your package by adding a ``main`` entry to ``package.json``.
 For example::